HariSekhon/Knowledge-Base/atlantis.md

 ## Do Not Merge Pull Requests Early

-If you merge a pull request, Atlantis will refuse to operate apply it.
+If you merge a pull request, Atlantis will refuse to operate and apply it.

 You will then need to revert the PR and raise it again.